machenslab/dPCA/README.md

 ## Use dPCA

-Simple example code for surrogate data can be found in **dpca_demo.py** and **dpca_demo.m**, and is reproduced at the end of this README.
+Simple example code for surrogate data can be found in **dpca_demo.ipynb** and **dpca_demo.m**.
+The Ipython notebook can also be viewed statically at ????.

 ### Python package

-To install, first make sure that numpy, scipy, sklearn, itertools and numexpr are avaible.
-Then do `pip install git+????` or download, unpack and run `python setup.py install`.
+To install, first make sure that numpy, cython, scipy, sklearn, itertools and numexpr are avaible.
+Then copy the files from the Python subfolder to a location in the Python serach path.

 API of dPCA is similar to sklearn.
 To use dPCA, you should first import dPCA,
 `from dpca import dPCA`